Noah Syndergaard: Personal life

 Syndergaard received the nickname "Thor" from Mets fans in 2013, when he posted a video on Twitter of himself weightlifting while wearing a Halloween costume of the Marvel Cinematic Universe character of the same name.
-The nickname also alludes to Syndergaard's Scandinavian heritage, as the Marvel character is based on a Germanic deity.
-Syndergaard's last name has been repeatedly misspelled by MLB: his poster at the 2016 All-Star Game read "Snydergaard", while a jersey advertisement featured on the Fanatics team store spelled his name "Synedrgaard".
+The nickname also alludes to Syndergaard's Scandinavian heritage, as the Marvel character is based on a Norse deity.
+Syndergaard's last name has been repeatedly misspelled by MLB.
+His poster at the 2016 All-Star Game read "Snydergaard", while a jersey advertisement featured on the Fanatics team store misspelled his name "Synedrgaard".
 All of Syndergaard's baseball gloves are named after fictional characters.
 In addition to his signature "Thor" glove, he has also used gloves named "Drago", "Heisenberg", "Rick Grimes", "Tyrion Lannister", "Jon Snow", and "Loki".
 One glove not named after a fictional character is "Lion", named after an inside joke with Kevin Pillar: Syndergaard is the "lion on the mound", and Pillar the "lion in the outfield".
 Syndergaard regularly auctions off his gloves to raise money for research into Sjögren syndrome, an autoimmune disease from which his mother suffers.

-Outside of baseball, Syndergaard had made a number of cameo appearances on television shows.
+Outside baseball, Syndergaard had made a number of cameo appearances on television shows.
 In 2016, he made a guest appearance on the sitcom Kevin Can Wait, fronted by lifelong Mets fan Kevin James.
 In the Halloween-themed episode, Syndergaard plays a man dressed as a Viking who confronts Chale, one of the main characters.
 Later that year, he appeared as himself in a voice acting capacity for a World Series-themed episode of the Cartoon Network television show Uncle Grandpa.
-The episode also featured fellow MLB All-Stars David Price, Adam Jones, Chris Archer, and José Altuve.
+The episode also featured fellow MLB All-Stars David Price, Adam Jones, Chris Archer, and Jose Altuve.
 In 2017, Syndergaard appeared in the Game of Thrones episode "The Spoils of War", acting as a spearman for House Lannister who is eventually killed by one of Daenerys Targaryen's dragons.
 That same year, Syndergaard appeared as himself on an episode of the reality television prank show Impractical Jokers.
 The prank involved Syndergaard attempting to throw autographed baseballs to young fans in the stands, only for cast member Joe Gatto to steal the balls from the children.

 Syndergaard maintains an active social media presence, particularly on Twitter.
-While recovering from Tommy John surgery, Syndergaard used his social media presence to form a book club with fans, saying that reading was both a way to feel connected with fans and a way to further his education, as he did not attend college.
+While recovering from Tommy John surgery, Syndergaard used his social media presence to form a book club with fans, stating reading was both a way to feel connected with fans and a way to further his education, as he did not attend college.
 In 2021, he publicly feuded with Dodgers pitcher Trevor Bauer over Twitter regarding an incident in which Bauer's personal website advertised New York Mets merchandise, suggesting that Bauer had signed with the team, when he had actually signed with the Dodgers.
-Later that year, Syndergaard also feuded with retired radio announcer Mike Francesa on Twitter after Francesa criticized Syndergaard's decision to leave the Mets for the Angels.
+Later that year, Syndergaard also feuded with retired radio announcer Mike Francesa on Twitter after Syndergaard's decision to leave the Mets for the Angels.